RadioactivePotato/Bookmarklet/README.md

 Spinning.js: Make the webpage spin (Works on most site)

-FindInArchive.org.js: Search for the website you're on on Web Archive
+FindInArchive.org.js: Search for the website you're on on Web Archive (Wayback Machine)

 ----